Kathy Grise, IEEE Future Directions Senior Director

 |Advisory Co-Chairs:||Stephen T. C. Wong, Houston Methodist/Weill Cornell, USA

-Bio-sketch: Stephen T. C. Wong, PhD, PE, holds the John S. Dunn presidential distinguished chair and is the founding chair of systems medicine and bioengineering department, director of the T.T. & W.F.
-Chao center for BRAIN, director of translational photonics laboratory, director of the cellular and tissue microscopy core, and associate director of cancer center, Houston Methodist Hospital.
-He is a professor of pathology, radiology, laboratory medicine, and neurosciences at Weill Cornell Medicine and a professor of experimental therapeutics, neuroscience, and biomedical informatics at Texas A&M Health Science Center.
-The mission of Wong laboratory is to elucidate biological mechanisms and translate the findings into diagnostic and therapeutic strategies for cancer and neurological disorders.
+Bio-sketch: Stephen T. C. Wong, PhD, PE, holds the John S. Dunn presidential distinguished chair and is the founding chair of Systems Medicine and Bioengineering Department, director of the T.T. & W.F.
+Chao Center for BRAIN, director of Translational Biophotonics Lab, director of the Cellular and Tissue Microscopy Core Lab, chief research information officer, and associate director of Cancer Center, Houston Methodist Hospital.
+He is a professor of radiology, neuroscience, pathology, and laboratory medicine at Cornell University.

 Bio-sketch: Prof. Metin Akay received his B.S. and M.S. in Electrical Engineering from the Bogazici University, Istanbul, Turkey in 1981 and 1984, respectively, and a Ph.D. degree from Rutgers University in 1990.
 He also received an honorary Ph.D. from the Aalborg University in 2015.
 He is currently the founding chair of the new Biomedical Engineering Department and the John S. Dunn professor of biomedical engineering at the University of Houston.
 He is currently the President-Elect of IEEE Engineering in Medicine and Biology Society.

 |Yuanting Zhang, Hong Kong Centre for Cerebro-Cardiovascular Health Engineering and City University of Hong Kong , HKSAR, China